FusionAuth/fusionauth-site/site/_posts/2020-03-10-securely-implement-oauth-in-react.md

 Once everything is hooked up, you can test it out by typing something into the `<textarea>` in the React app and then verifying that the data is updated in FusionAuth.
 The user data is displayed in FusionAuth on the Manage page for the user under the `User data` tab:

-{% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-user-data.png" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/admin-user-data.png" class="img-fluid" figure=false %}

 However, it's a good idea to set the `<textarea>`'s `defaultValue` to the `userData`.
 This has two advantages: first, it allows us to inspect `userData` and confirm that it's maintained; second, it allows the user to edit the `userData`, rather than overwrite it each time.